TweePower/twee-sugarcube-random-events/README.md

 Random event on steroids for Twee+SugarCube with percent threshold, groups, limitations, enable/disable, and many more

+This library is based on [Twee SugarCube Passage Metadata Collector](https://github.com/TweePower/twee-sugarcube-passage-metadata-collector).

 ## Motivation

 I found that many projects on Twee+Sugarcube write random events using.